decred/dcrdocs/docs/faq/wallets-and-seeds.md

 2FA is an authentication technique in which a computer user is granted access only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism.
-These are typically "something you know" such as a password, and "something you possess" such as a smartphone.
+These are typically "something you know", such as a password, and "something you possess", such as a smartphone.
 Proving possession of a smartphone is often acheived using a piece of software on the device which implements a [Time-based One-Time Password (TOTP)](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm)